Artificial intelligence (AI) is breaking down business barriers at staggering rates.

-Another area of product development ripe for evolution via technology is performance monitoring and reporting.
+Another area of the product development process ripe for evolution via technology is performance monitoring and reporting.

 I spent over a decade with companies that handled performance monitoring and reporting manually.
 At the end of the day, not only is this inefficient and extremely difficult to scale, but we found ourselves reporting on the same sets of data for most of our customers – out of habit versus what was best for the customer.
 This method of performance monitoring was completely inefficient and useless to the customer.

 According to PMI’s Pulse of the Profession (2017), we’re seeing upward trends in the number of projects meeting original goals while being completed within budget for the first time since 2011.